paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 In the Protests-Map application, we implemented “Sign-up with Google” provided by the Firebase Auth library.
 This service uses an OAuth token provided by Google identity.

+### Securing distributed systems with OAuth2

+Most technology startups founded in the past decade are building and running their software systems in the cloud while implementing a flavour of a distributed system architecture.

+One of the problems that come up with the rise of distributed systems, is API’s authorization.
+Back to our online-banking example, let’s say the bank has the following services on their system:

+    accounts
+    transactions
+    credits
+    savings

+Each of the services runs as an isolated deployable unit, with its own database and mid-level API server.
+Now, let’s say some other services are only accessible for specific kinds of users, such as businesses accounts, or premium customers.
+How should we make sure that resources are protected?

+Here is where OAuth come to the frame.

 ## High-level description of the OAuth 2.0 mechanism
 ## References